Democratic Republic Of The Congo - Tips

 monotheism, animism, vitalism, spirit and ancestor worship, witchcraft,

-sorcery and vary widely among ethnic groups; none is
+and sorcery and vary widely among ethnic groups; none is

 formalized.
 The